Bioconductor/BBS/Doc/Prepare-MacOSX-Parallels-HOWTO.md

     celaya2:~ administrator$ sudo systemsetup -getremotelogin
     Remote Login: On

+<a name="guest-remote-events"></a>
+## Remote Events and Timezone
-Confirm remote apple events are off:

-These should be off by default.
+Confirm remote events are 'off' (should be off by default):

-    celaya2:~ administrator$ sudo systemsetup -getremoteappleevents
+    sudo systemsetup -getremoteappleevents
-    Remote Apple Events: Off
+    sudo systemsetup -setremoteappleevents off

+Confirm timezone is Eastern Standard Time:

+    date
+    sudo systemsetup -listtimezones
+    sudo systemsetup -settimezone America/New_York

-<a name="next-steps"></a>
+<a name="configure-vm-guest-as-build-machine"></a>
-## Next Steps
+## Configure VM Guest as build machine
 ------------------------------------------------------------------------------

-If Parallels is already installed and configured, go to the [Prepare-Mac-OSX-El-Capitan-HOWTO.TXT](https://github.com/Bioconductor/BBS/blob/master/Doc/Prepare-MacOSX-El-Capitan-HOWTO.TXT).
+Configure the VM Guest as a build machine by following instructions in [Prepare-Mac-OSX-El-Capitan-HOWTO.TXT](https://github.com/Bioconductor/BBS/blob/master/Doc/Prepare-MacOSX-El-Capitan-HOWTO.TXT).